RogerHuba/roger_python_guide/class_30/facilitator.md

 # Hashtables

-> Let's do a review of the reading
+> Let's talk about Hashtables / Hashmaps.
+There are
 > Pin Reading and Blank WebPage for writing
-> HashTables associate a Key: Vith a value
+> HashTables associate a Key: with a value
-> QUESTION: What data structure have you used that associates a kay with a value?
+> QUESTION: What data structure have you used that associates a key with a value?
 > ANSWER: Dictionary
-> Turns out these dictionaries are notjust handy and fun to use, they are also VERY efficient.
+> Turns out these dictionaries are not just handy, they are also VERY efficient.
 > QUESTION: What is the BigO of a dictionary?
 > ANSWER: o(1)
 > Why is it this?
 We know there is a list / array involved.
-> This is more of a conceptual array.
+This is more of a conceptual array.
 Under the hood does a python dictionary literaly use an array?
-That is not really our business,
-> that is an implementation detail.
+That is not really our business, that is an implementation detail.
 But it defiantely uses the notion of sequential memory.
 It may litteraly be an array.
-> It reality, it dosn't matter to us.
-For the outside user we can get with
-> efficiency a value using a key.
+It reality, it dosn't matter to us.
+For the outside user we can get with efficiency a value using a key.
 We will assume the notion of an array

-> Draw out an array.
+- Draw out an array.
 Give a key:value of spam:bacon.
 We want to get them into the array?
 How could we add it in there?

 > we could add it in as a tuple.
 Not very efficient.
-(DRAW OUT)
+(DRAW OUT)+
 > Image the efficency needed using tubples?
 Could we get o(1) efficiency?
 > What would our efficnecy there (o(n))
 > We definately know there is something better we can use.